grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 * Historical design docs with context and discussions become hard to find both internally and even harder publicly.

-In the spirit of building a broader community, this document proposes inverting the design process to be public by default.
+In the spirit of fostering broader community participation, this document proposes inverting the design process to best-effort being done in the open.

 ## Goals